People's Revolutionary Army (Grenada)

-The People’s Revolutionary Army (PRA) was the military of Grenada between 1979 and 1983.
+The People’s Revolutionary Army (PRA) was the ground-based military force of Grenada between 1979 and 1983.
 The People's Revolutionary Militia served as its reserve force.
 The two, alongside the Grenada Police and the Coast Guard, were collectively termed as the People's Revolutionary Armed Forces (PRAF) from 1981.

+The PRA took over the Grenada Defence Force (GDF) after the revolution in 1979.

 History

 Roots

 The PRA traces its roots to the National Liberation Army (NLA), which was formed in 1973 as the military wing of the insurgent New JEWEL Movement (NJM) Party.
 In late 1977, the party dispatched 12 NLA leaders for four weeks of clandestine military training by a unit of the Guyana Defence Force.
 The group of 11 Grenadian men and one woman were known as "The 12 Apostles."
 They received intensive training in guerrilla tactics, weapons and other warfare skills in preparation for the overthrow of the government of Eric Gairy.

-The near-bloodless coup occurred on the morning of March 13, 1979, on the orders of the NJM's Security and Defense Committee and under the tactical military leadership of key "Apostles."
+The near-bloodless coup occurred on the morning of March 13, 1979, on the orders of the NJM's Security and Defense Committee and under the tactical military leadership of key "Apostles".
+No casualties were inflicted on the police or on the GDF.
 The armed takeover was popularly supported and subsequently became known as the Grenada Revolution.